Domo (NHK): Characters

 Domo, the main character, is a brown, furry monster with a large, sawtoothed mouth that is locked wide open.
 His favorite food is nikujaga, a Japanese meat and potato stew.
 According to a Tokyopop press release of the Domo comic book, Domo "communicates sotto voce with a verve that only his friends can understand."
 Domo can only say his name.
 Clint Bickham, the writer of the Domo comic book, said that to him Domo's expression is "a sort of cheery wonderment.
 Like when a kid wakes to a room full of presents on Christmas day."
 While Domo's face has variants, to Bickham most of his expressions have "an underlying sense of fascination."
-Domo is known to pass gas repeatedly when nervous or upset.
-He also sweats when nervous.
+Domo is known to pass gas repeatedly and sweat when nervous or upset.
+Variants of Domo-kun in different styles and outfits have been introduced by NHK, including One Domo-kun, a fluffy white and gray variant of Domo-kun with floppy ears, released in 2025 to celebrate the release of NHK One.

 Domo lives in a cave with Mr. Usaji, known in Japanese-language versions as Usajii (うさじい), a portmanteau of the words usagi (うさぎ), (rabbit), and jii (じい) (old man, grandpa).
 Mr. Usaji is a wise old rabbit who has lived in a cave for decades, loves to watch television and drink astringent green tea.
 Mr. Usaji is not into any "new" materials, and does not own a telephone.
 In terms of fashion, Mr. Usaji focuses on materials instead of shapes.
 Mr. Usaji's favorite food is carrots, and his least favorite food is "something that is meaningless."